 “blimey, I wish I had a glue gun”

-…and none of them have been in the last two months.
+…and none of them have been in a motorhome crisis situation.

 and the pièce de résistance…